Lace Tennis Shoes

 Lacing using a straight bar

-The straight bar lacing pattern is ideal for shoes with even fewer eyelet pairs.
-This is because the shoelace must traverse the shoe an exact number of times before the ends may be tied together in the center.
+The straight bar lacing pattern is ideal for shoes with fewer eyelet pairs.
+The shoelace must traverse the shoe an exact number of times before the ends may be tied together in the center.

 The pattern itself has an immaculate appearance and is relatively easy to tighten.